Naar inhoud

 Which should you choose?

-Choose Landscaper if the demand outlook is stronger (High).
+Choose Hovenier if the demand outlook is stronger (High).

 FAQ

-Which is faster to qualify for, Landscaper or Painter?
+Which is faster to qualify for, Hovenier or Schilder?

 Both trades are entered through a paid apprenticeship — you earn while you train, with no degree or tuition debt required.